spalk/cacti-env/README.md

 =========
 _Succulents and cacti indoor environment monitoring_

-The main idea of project is to monitor environment around plants indoors and improve conditions where they live.
+The main idea of the Cacti-Env project is to monitor environment around plants indoors and improve conditions where they live.

-This project was successfully implemented in big city apartment in the North, where winters are cold and nights are long.
+It was successfully implemented on collection of succulents in big city apartment in the North, where winters are cold and nights are long.
 Although it could be convenient for any type of plants in any location in the world.

 The goal is achieved in three steps: